Home Vancouver’s Sea to Sky Region Town and Region of Squamish Squamish Days Loggers Sports Festival

 Pancake Breakfast at Chieftain Centre Mall

-• Pancake Breakfast: Pancakes with eggs and sausage were served at Chieftain Centre Mall between 8:00 am and 11:00 am.
-The cost was around $13 for adults and $8 for seniors and children ages 12 and under.
+• Pancake Breakfast: Pancakes with eggs and sausage are served at Chieftain Centre Mall between 8:00 am and 11:00 am.
+The cost is around $13 for adults and $8 for seniors and children ages 12 and under.

-• Squamish Festival Parade: The parade started at 11:00 am and went down Cleveland Avenue, beginning at Vancouver Street and finishing at Pemberton Avenue.
-It was a nice, pleasant parade that lasted about 20 minutes.
-It featured logging trucks, bagpipers, community organization floats, and more.
-The top three floats collectively won $1,000, which they could donate to local charities.
+• Squamish Festival Parade: The parade starts at 11:00 am and goes down Cleveland Avenue, beginning at Vancouver Street and finishing at Pemberton Avenue.
+It’s a nice, pleasant parade that lasts about 20 minutes.
+It features logging trucks, bagpipers, community organization floats, and more.

-• World-Class Open Loggers Sports Show: An international logging competition that featured contestants from New Zealand, Australia, the United States, and Canada.
-It happened at the Al McIntosh Loggers Sports Grounds at 39555 Loggers Lane.
-The event started at 1:00 pm and early bird tickets cost about $13 for adults and $7 for seniors and children (ages 12 and under).
-More BBQ was sold during this day’s show.
-The event usually sells out, so to avoid disappointment at the gate when you pay, it’s best to purchase tickets before.
+• World-Class Open Loggers Sports Show: An international logging competition that features contestants from Canada, New Zealand, Australia and the United States.
+It happens at the Al McIntosh Loggers Sports Grounds at 39555 Loggers Lane.
+The event starts at 1:00 pm and general admission tickets cost about $17 for adults and $9 for seniors and children (ages 12 and under).
+More BBQ is sold during this day’s show.
+The event often sells out, so to avoid disappointment at the gate when you try and pay, it’s best to purchase tickets in advance.

 Bagpipers in Squamish Days Parade